zitouni/oai-cn5g-fed/charts/oai-5g-ran/oai-gnb-cu-cp/README.md

 ## Parameters

 [Values.yaml](./values.yaml) contains all the configurable parameters.
 Below table defines the configurable parameters.
-The ip-addresses of N2, E1 and F1C have to be pre-configured in the configuration.
+The ip-addresses of E1, N2, and F1C have to be pre-configured in the configuration.
 Most of the primary CNIs do not allow static ip-address allocation.
 To overcome this we are using multus-cni with static ip-address allocation.
-At minimum you have to create one multus interface which you can use for N2, E1 and F1C.
-If you want you can create dedicated interfaces for N2, E1 and F1C.
+At minimum you have to create one multus interface which you can use for E1, N2, and F1C.

 |Parameter                        |Allowed Values                 |Remark                           |
 |---------------------------------|-------------------------------|---------------------------------|